-Country singer and authentic country boy cherishes being a God fearing, church going family man and making people happy with old school country singing.
-Musical seeds were planted in rich, melodious soil for Tommy Wood, independent country music recording artist.
+Country singer and authentic country boy cherishes being a God-fearing, church-going family man and making people happy with old school country singing.
+Musical seeds were planted in rich, melodious soil for Tommy Wood, an independent country music recording artist.

+Musical notes took root and sprouted when even as a little tyke he latched on to his Mom's stereo cabinet and persistently listened to her Loretta Lynn albums and Conway Twitty recordings.
+Tommy admits that even at that tender young age he just couldn't get close enough to the music that attracted him with words that soaked into his ears...and heart.
 So much so that he recalls his mother telling the story about how he cut his teeth on country music, literally.
 Lucille Wood recounts how after attempting to pull him away from the stereo, her tiny tot reached over and sunk his teeth right into the wooden piece of furniture!

-Longtime music fans will attest that Tommy is fun to be around, goodhearted and clean minded.
+Longtime music fans will attest that Tommy is fun to be around, goodhearted and clean-minded.